rnevius/dotfiles/README.md

   \ call SomeProject()
 ```

-It may also be desirable to use Neovim as the default manpager in .zshrc:
+It may also be desirable to set Neovim as the default manpager in .zshrc:

 ```bash
 export MANPAGER='nvim +Man!'